 Step 1– Nonsedating second or third generation antihistamines taken up to 4 times a day. (i.e. Claritin, Zyrtec, Allegra, Xyzal, Clarinex) Decrease the dose as tolerated.

-Step 1B-Montelukast (Singulair) and ranitidine (Zantac) are not first line, placebo controlled studies are not conclusive for using them Although some patients have benefitted from adding these meds to anti-histamines.
+Step 1B-Montelukast (Singulair) and ranitidine (Zantac) (now off market, Pepcid is an alternative) are not first line, placebo controlled studies are not conclusive for using them Although some patients have benefitted from adding these meds to anti-histamines.
 Anecdotally, some patients have seen benefit from using them.